 Québec education savings incentive (QESI)

-This new fiscal measure, which went into effect on February 21, 2007, consists of a refundable tax credit.
-An amount corresponding to 50% of the CESG can be added to the RESP.
+This tax measure consists of a refundable tax credit that can be added to the RESP.
 One person cannot be granted more than $3,600 in total for all of the RESPs of which he/she is a beneficiary.